 The Jesuits also manage St. Joseph’s Private Secondary School in Kuching.
 In June 2012, Fr.
 Larry Tan, SJ arrived in Kuching to begin his pastoral ministry as one of the assistant parish priests at the Cathedral of St. Joseph, Kuching.

 With him was Deacon Francis Lim, SJ who went to St. Joseph’s Private School to begin his term as Principal of the Secondary School.
 After his ordination in August 2012, Fr.
 Francis Lim, SJ continued as Principal.

 Fr.
-Alvin Ng, SJ joined the school in August 2013 as a teacher.
-Scholastic Stanley Goh, SJ is currently doing his two year regency, teaching in the school since June 2014.
+Alvin Ng, SJ joined the school in August 2013 as a teacher and later as acting principal in 2018 when Fr.
+Francis was away on tertianship.
+Fr.
+Alvin is away on tertianship in 2019.
+Scholastic Nalerin Erone, SJ is currently doing his two year regency, teaching in the school since January 2018.